tkoldm/LearnRepository/StarBuzz/readme.md

     }
 }
 ```
 After that all implementations of `CondimentDecorator` will take a `Beverage` instance from constructor.

+With this pattern we don't need create new implementation of base class for all new additional options.
+For example if tomorrow bosses decides to create new condiment to menu we just need to implement `CondimentDecorator` with needed functional.
+We don't need to create `Espresso` class with this or all other condiments.

 ```mermaid
 classDiagram